-The term 'Assets Under Management (AUM)' is explained in detail and with examples in the Trading edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Assets Under Management (AUM)' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Assets under management (AUM) refer to the aggregate market value of all assets which an investment management firm or other financial institution (such as a bank) manages for its investor clients.
 The exact definition of AUM varies from one company to another.
 Each of them has their own distinctive proprietary formula for figuring up this all important statistic.

 There are financial institutions, management companies, hedge funds, and banks that include the client bank deposits, cash, and mutual funds within their calculations.
 Still others choose to limit this figure to the funds which are under actual discretionary management using the sole choices of the fund manager.
 In this case, the investor gives over total investment responsibility and control to the management firm and fund manager in question.